mathie/nanowrimo/_drafts/a-week-of-cooking.md

 of the mixture.
 You can see if filling it, it's pretty straightforward and it's easy to control.
 So, live and learn.

-Now we've got a tomato sauce as a base, and twenty four canneloni tubes stuffed with spinach and ricotta mixture.
+Now we've got a tomato sauce as a base, and twenty four cannelloni tubes stuffed with spinach and ricotta mixture.
 Time to combine!

 The target oven dishes get a layer of the tomato sauce.
-I think the large dish got too much tomato sauce -- it wound up drowning the canneloni -- but we shall see.
-Then I popped in the filled canneloni.
+I think the large dish got too much tomato sauce -- it wound up drowning the cannelloni -- but we shall see.
+Then I popped in the filled cannelloni.
 In the large dish, it wound up looking like ... well, I thought it looked like the backbone of a fish.
 Annabel thought it looked like something out of Alien.
 The leftovers that didn't fit wound up in the smaller dish.